Final Fantasy XIV: Shadowbringers: Reception

 Reviewers considered Shadowbringers to be the culmination of Final Fantasy XIV's redemption arc, from its disastrous 2010 launch to its rebirth to now.
 Despite largely following the "formula cemented back in [A Realm Reborn]", Carter enjoyed the consistency and said the game is "arguably the best it has ever been".
 Johnson called Shadowbringers a titan of the MMORPG genre that "towers so far over its contemporary rivals that it drowns them in its shadow".
 During the 2019 awards cycle, it won "Best MMO" from RPGFan, as well as "Best Expansion" from PC Gamer and Massively OP.
 IGN and PlayStation Blog named it "Best Ongoing Game".
 RPGFan also awarded it "Game of the Year".
 Emet-Selch was voted the sixth greatest Final Fantasy character in NHK's Grand Poll by Japanese fans, and ranked among the 70 best video game characters of the 2010s decade by Polygon.
 In 2020, Shadowbringers won the Famitsu・Dengeki Game Award for "Best Online Game" and the SXSW Gaming Award for "Excellence in Multiplayer".
+During the 23rd Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Shadowbringers for "Role-Playing Game of the Year".